rajgoel/course-business-analytics-fundamentals/01-lecture/slides.md

 A cluster is a group of data points in a dataset that are more similar to each other than to points in other groups.

 - **$k$-Means** clustering partitions data into $k$ clusters, where $k$ is a predefined number.
-- Each data point is assigned to the cluster with the nearest centroid based on a distance metric, e.g. the Euclidean distance).
+- Each data point is assigned to the cluster with the nearest centroid based on a distance metric, e.g. the Euclidean distance.
 - Data points are iteratively reassigned to the closest centroid to maximize homogeneity within clusters.
 - After reassignment, centroids are updated and the process repeats until cluster assignments no longer change.